The Abyss: Critical response

-On Rotten Tomatoes, a review aggregator, The Abyss has an 89% approval rating based on 56 reviews and an average rating of 7.40/10.
+On Rotten Tomatoes, a review aggregator, The Abyss has a 75% approval rating based on 179 reviews.
 The critical consensus states: "The utterly gorgeous special effects frequently overshadow the fact that The Abyss is also a totally gripping, claustrophobic thriller, complete with an interesting crew of characters."
 On Metacritic, the film has an average score of 62 out of 100, based on 14 critics indicating "generally favorable reviews".
 The reviews tallied therein are for both the theatrical release and the Special Edition.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 David Ansen of Newsweek, summarizing the theatrical release, wrote, "The payoff to The Abyss is pretty damn silly — a portentous deus ex machina that leaves too many questions unanswered and evokes too many other films."
 In her review for The New York Times, Caryn James wrote that the film had "at least four endings," and "by the time the last ending of this two-and-a-quarter-hour film comes along, the effect is like getting off a demon roller coaster that has kept racing several laps after you were ready to get off."
 Chris Dafoe, in his review for The Globe and Mail, wrote, "At its best, The Abyss offers a harrowing, thrilling journey through inky waters and high tension.
 In the end, however, this torpedo turns out to be a dud—it swerves at the last minute, missing its target and exploding ineffectually in a flash of fantasy and fairy-tale schtick."
 While praising the film's first two hours as "compelling", the Toronto Star remarked, "But when Cameron takes the adventure to the next step, deep into the heart of fantasy, it all becomes one great big deja boo.
 If we are to believe what Cameron finds way down there, E.T. didn't really phone home, he went surfing and fell off his board."
 Mike Clark of USA Today gave the film three out of four stars and wrote, "Most of this underwater blockbuster is 'good,' and at least two action set pieces are great.
 But the dopey wrap-up sinks the rest 20,000 leagues."